vuejs/vue-cli/docs/plugin-dev-ui.md

 }
 ```

+The `clientAddonConfig` method will generate the needed vue-cli configuration.
+Among other things, it disables CSS extraction and outputs the code to `./dist/index.js` in the client addon folder.

 **⚠️ Don't forget to replace `<client-addon-id>` in the `baseUrl` field with the id of your new client addon!**

 Then modify the `.eslintrc.json` file to add some allowed global objects: